syndbg/syndbg.github.io/content/about.md

 ---
 title: "About"
-date: 2025-01-01T00:00:00Z
 draft: false
 ---

 # 👋 Hi, I'm Anton

-🏷️ **Engineering Manager & Principal Software Engineer** of Least Surprise Software
+🏷️ **Engineering Manager & Principal Software Engineer** of Least Surprise Software, or so I like to think when it's about Developer Experience

 ## 🚀 About Me